rajesh-krishnan/hamsa/README.md

   * Based on the results reported in the paper, we have chosen to implement only the Densified Winner Take All Hash, First-In-First-Out sampling, and Adaptive Moment Estimation gradient descent.
 Either thresholding or minimum active nodes per layer can be chosen at compilation.
-We have eliminated code repetition, fixed several bugs, improv

   * We use the SFMT library built with SSE2 and AVX256 support.